nix-community/rnix-parser/README.md

  - works on top of Rust iterators, which are lazy by design.
 You get cool functions like `map` and `filter` at your fingertips!

+# Demo

+Examples can be found in the `examples/` directory.

+You may also want to see [nix-explorer](https://gitlab.com/jD91mZM2/nix-explorer):
+An example that highlights AST nodes in valid Nix code.
+This demonstrates how span information is preserved.

 # Unimplemented

 I have implemented everything I can think of.
 Most, if not all of these, are